 - To control and regulate indiscriminate and excessive removal, cutting, and destruction of trees in order to regulate and prevent conditions which cause increased surface runoff, soil erosion, and cause decreased soil fertility;

 - To maintain the stability and value of real estate by preserving existing woodlands and providing for the appropriate aesthetic of the streetscape; and

 - To ensure the continued maintenance of landscaping in accordance with site plan or subdivision plan approvals, or in accordance with the regulation contained herein.

 Chapter 176, the Village’s “Tree Preservation and Landscape Maintenance Law” relates to “trees” (defined as a woody plant, the branches of which spring from and are supported upon a main trunk) with a minimum caliper of four or more inches at the point of maximum width measured, 4 feet from the ground.
 No tree this size or larger many be removed without first obtaining a permit.
 Any tree removed by a third person shall be by a tree contractor licensed within the Village.

 There is no limit on the number of trees which may be removed if they are dead or likely to be dead within a year.
 However, sufficient proof will be required in order to obtain the necessary permit (e.g. arborist’s report).
 In addition, landowners may remove, as of right after obtaining a permit, one tree per each 10,000 square foot of lot size per each two-year period, but not exceeding 8 trees in any two-year period or 12 trees in any six-year period.
 Tree removal necessary to construction falls within a different category.

-If you want to remove a tree on your property please download the tree removal application from the FORMS AND APPLICATIONS tab (under the Departments section), or obtain a hard copy at Village Hall.
+If you want to remove any tree on your property, please download the Tree Removal Permit Application from the FORMS AND APPLICATIONS tab (under the Departments section), or obtain a hard copy at Village Hall.

-For a current list of approved Licensed Contractors for tree removal please contact Village Hall.
+For a current list of the approved Licensed Tree Removal Contractors, please contact Village Hall.